Daisy Jopling: Solo work and the Daisy Jopling Band

-In 2021, Daisy collaborated with Olympic Ceremony Creator Daniel Flannery and African American author Sarah Bracey-White to create "Transcendence", a hybrid music/theater experience which traces the influences of African American music over the last one hundred years, and is set to a poignant, intimate theater experience of Sarah Bracey White’s memoir "Primary Lessons".
+In 2021, Jopling collaborated with Olympic Ceremony Creator Daniel Flannery and African American author Sarah Bracey-White to create "Transcendence", a hybrid music/theater experience which traces the influences of African American music over the last one hundred years, and is set to a poignant, intimate theater experience of Sarah Bracey White’s memoir "Primary Lessons".

-In 2022, Daisy partnered with Ragnhild Ek from Red Amber Events to create "Irradiance at the Great Pyramids of Egypt", a concert performed at the iconic venue "Kundalini Grand Pyramids" at the foot of the Great Pyramid of Giza in Egypt.
+In 2022, Jopling partnered with Ragnhild Ek from Red Amber Events to create "Irradiance at the Great Pyramids of Egypt", a concert performed at the iconic venue "Kundalini Grand Pyramids" at the foot of the Great Pyramid of Giza in Egypt.
 Daisy collaborated with Hany Adel, Wust El-Balad, Noha Fekry, Ahmed Omar, AfriCairo and other well-known Egyptian musicians to create a show that was described in Egypt Today as "a dazzling, powerful fusion of Western and Middle Eastern music.
 This spectacular concert was a memorable and beautiful experience that left no-one untouched."

-Daisy is known to spontaneously take out her violin and play a tune wherever she is.
-Whether she is in the subway playing for homeless people, in a police station, on a sidewalk or rooftop, whatever takes her fancy.
-She likes to invite all kinds of performers on her concert stages and improvise or collaborate with them in some way.
-She is eternally reinventing herself creatively and having fun doing it!
-Daisy loves to inspire and empower everyone around her.
-We are all infinite beings, with the power to create whatever we wish.
-The First Universal Law is that knowledge and awareness that all living things - all life - has within it the vitality and strength to gather from itself all things necessary for its growth and fruition.
+Of her musical motivation, Jopling said "I am passionate about creating world-class musical and theatrical performances which bring communities together and empower women and children, with a mission of healing and uplifting the world."

-Daisy’s music is distributed by Tribeca Records.
+Jopling’s music is distributed by Tribeca Records.

 The String Pulse Experience

 Daisy Jopling has created many original shows with beat boxing, body percussion, spoken word and rhythms from around the world, accompanied by projections.
 They are written for her band, and can include up to 200 students: singing, playing instruments, and dancing.
-It gives Daisy a thrill to see students growing musically, gradually realizing their infinite potential.
-A documentary film of the String Pulse Experience was made by Diana C Frank, and aired on Mountain Lake PBS in 2017.
+It gives Jopling a thrill to see students growing musically, gradually realizing their infinite potential.
+A documentary film of the String Pulse Experience was made by Mountain Lake PBS in 2017.

 Daisy Jopling Music Mentorship Foundation

 Since living in NY, Jopling has become passionate about music education.
-Her music mentorship foundation has served over 6,000 students in New York State, giving them free music lessons, workshops in the creative arts and opportunities to perform on great stages with world-class artists.
+Her music mentorship foundation has served over 6,000 students in New York State.